angry-tony/A-collection-of-OSS-tools/README.md

 * [moreutils](https://joeyh.name/code/moreutils/) - "Collection of the unix tools that nobody thought to write long ago when unix was young"
 * [Netflix OSS](https://github.com/netflix) - Netflix OSS tools on GitHub
 * [observr](https://github.com/kevinburke/observr) - Monitor a directory and kick off an action when a file in the directory changes
+* [Pandoc](http://pandoc.org/) - Convert files from one markup format to another, supports a ton of formats
 * [pigz](http://zlib.net/pigz/) - Parallel gzip for multi-processor/core systems
 * [pv](http://linux.die.net/man/1/pv) - Shows the progress of data as it flows through a pipe
 * [Rackerlabs](https://github.com/rackerlabs) - Rackspace's OSS tools, hosted on GitHub